sitepoint/debian-image-builder/README.md

 * Template support makes recreating newer versions of AMIs quick and easy.

-* This script is currently tested on AWS with Jessie images.
-Stretch support will come when the release is stable.
+* This script is currently tested on AWS to build Stretch (stable) and Jessie (oldstable) images.

 Note: To create an AMI, debian-image-builder needs to be run on an Amazon EC2 instance - we'll be attaching an EBS volume temporarily